ken-myers/ken-myers.github.io/_posts/2023-04-28-a-self-improving-semi-autonomous-voice-activated-gpt-assistant.md

 - A Gmail address; the bot checks the inbox periodically and responds to any new mail.
 - A Telegram bot; the bot uses long polling (its idea) and responds to messages pretty much instantaneously.

-The bot is decently capable of stringing these together to get things done but it does sometimes need a little encouragement.
+The bot is decently capable of stringing these together to get things done, but it does sometimes need a little encouragement.
 It could "email my brother's school calling in sick for him" without intervention, but not "create a to-do list app in Angular with Auth0" (yet).

 <div class = "small-print" markdown="1">
 <br>
-\**I had to fix some issues with the Spotify implementation myself.
-The library it chose was prompting for user input, which was not being fed back to the bot.
+\**I had to fix some issues with the Spotify implementation myself---the library it chose was prompting for user input in stdout, which was not being fed back to the bot.
 I feel like this more on me and that the bot did fine with what it was given.*

 \***I implemented helper functions `save_secret` and `get_secret`, but the bot wrote the code to prompt the user for secrets and pass them to said helpers.*